freyfogle/freyfogle.github.io/_posts/2019-01-01-reflections-on-2018-goals.md

 **Family**

-1.** More outdoor adventures with the kids**.
+1. **More outdoor adventures with the kids**.
 I would say 5/10, though much of the credit goes to the great summer we had in Germany and [on Lake Michigan](/post/at-the-lake).

 **New skills**

-1.**Master emacs**.
+1. **Master emacs**.
 6/10.
 My emacs is definitely better than it was, but I would hesitate to use the word master.

-2.**Improve my Spanish**.
+2. **Improve my Spanish**.
 2/10.
 Frankly I gave up on this one very early in the year, and the situation wasn't helped by being away for 10 weeks in the summer.
 Partially I turned my attention more to professional matters and I can think of only a handful of situations in which it would have been advantageous